- China Tours +

 Taking a taxi is the most convenient way to get around a metropolis such as Beijing.
 Thousands of taxis run to and from every corner of Beijing to meet the demands of passengers.

-Have your destination in Chinese characters in case there are communication problems.
+Written address: Have your destination and address written in Chinese characters in case there are communication problems.

 Be aware that some drivers or people in fake taxis might scam you by overcharging or giving counterfeit money.
 Make sure that they turn on the meter, or they may charge much higher.
-Ensure that you are using an official taxi, with a taxi sign on the roof and the driver’s registration card displayed on the dashboard.
+Carry small bills and change to avoid fake money.
+Be sure that the taxi is official.
+There should be a taxi sign on the roof, and the driver’s registration card should be displayed on the dashboard.

 If there is a problem, write down the driver's ID number, the license plate number or other information and keep the invoice.
 Tell the driver that you'll call the Taxi Management Bureau or the police.
 This will usually change their behavior.
 Complaint hotlines are 6835 1150 and 6835 1570.

 You can avoid any hassles, have a more pleasant trip, and enjoy extended use by utilizing our private transport services with a guide for all your questions and translation needs.
 Contact us to make arrangements.